D2CIT/Hashicorp-Vault/README.md

 # PSVault
-Powershell module for using Hashicorpvault on windows
+Powershell module for using HashiCorp Vault on windows

 * [Blog Post : HashiCorp Vault on windows with Powershell](https://d2c-it.nl/2019/03/27/hashicorp-vault-on-windows-with-powershell/)